subconsciousnetwork/subconscious/ROADMAP.md

 Create cloud infrastructure for sync (with future multiplayer support).
 Focus on building with general protocols that could be used by other apps and for other purposes.

+### Publish notes

+- Publish notes to [IPFS](https://ipfs.io/), the permanent web.
+    - Server acts as IPFS gateway for notes
+- Publish notes to HTTP

+### Follow

+- Follow public notes (RSS?)
+- See updates in your feed

 ### Block editor

 Modeless block editor (like Notion or Roam) with rich transcludes.